TrueFi-Protocol/truefi-spec/README.md

 # LoanToken

-A LoanToken is an ERC20 contract which represents the lender share of an under-collateralized loan.
+A LoanToken is an ERC20 contract which represents the lender share of an uncollateralized loan.
 LoanTokens are an important building block of TrueFi, as they can operate independently from the TrueFi pools.
 Creating a LoanToken requires a borrower address, principal loan amount, loan length, and interest rate.

 ## LoanToken Lifecycle